terlim-sfdc/milenology/src/posts/4-cryptodotcom.md

 In any case, I see more upside than downside in CRO!
 Crypto.com has been recently launching lots of campaigns such as [Missions Campaigns](https://blog.crypto.com/crypto-com-app-missions/) to promote more trades on their platform, which in my opinion is a good sign for CRO.

-I hope this helps you kick start on your crypto journey!
-And thanks to many from the Seedly Facebook group for all your feedback on this post! :)
+I hope this article helps you kick start on your crypto journey, and if you found this useful, I'd truly appreciate it if you would use my Crypto.com referral code (**bmrv56k9ez**) in return, so we can all grow our CRO and crypto count together :) Thanks to many from the Seedly Facebook group for all your feedback on this article too! :)